Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 The same happens when you reach out for a sweet snack looking for a quick sugar rush, or you pour a glass of wine when you feel bored or restless?

 It seems a good idea at the time.
-A quick fix to lift your spirits with a sudden burst of pleasure and a brief escape from your troubles.
+That quick fix to lift your spirits with a sudden burst of pleasure and a brief escape from your troubles.

-That feeling of pleasure that we get, and often referred to as adrenalin, is called dopamine.
+That feeling of pleasure that we get, that sudden surge of adrenalin —is called dopamine

 The only trouble is dopamine was never designed for modern-day quick forms of escape like endless scrolling, sugar rushes, binge eating processed foods, smoking, or drinking alcohol.
 It was designed for something far more powerful than this.

 Understanding the role that dopamine plays in our brain’s chemistry and everyday experiences is so important.
-But also, learning how to reset it in the right way can completely transform your way of life, focus, motivation, building new and healthier habits, as well as your overall sense of satisfaction.
+Bust also, learning how to reset it in the right way — can completely transform your way of life, focus, motivation, building new and healthier habits, as well as your overall sense of satisfaction.

 Dopamine is often called the “feel-good” chemical, but that description only tells us half the story.

-• It helps us zone in on one important task at a time
+• Helps us zone in on one important task at a time

 • It motivates us to do it again and again

-When you focus deeply on something meaningful like painting, writing, cooking, cleaning, building something, or even watching a movie right to the end without getting distracted, you find that dopamine rises gradually and steadily.
+When you focus deeply on something meaningful like: painting, writing, cooking, cleaning, building something, even watching a movie right to the end without getting distracted — you find that dopamine rises gradually and steadily.
 As you concentrate, your brain enters what psychologists call a flow state.

 You begin building a healthy dopamine response.
-Once you pass this threshold, concentration becomes much easier.
+And so, once you pass this threshold, then concentration becomes so much easier.
 The desire to lose yourself to distraction fades and you become more absorbed in the task at hand.
-Time also begins to pass very differently.
+Time also passes very differently too.

 You are no longer restless, but completely engaged and content with solving your task.

-After an hour or two of focused effort, when you complete the task, the reward feels deep and satisfying.
-You have achieved something special just for you.
-This boosts your mood and confidence in a positive way.
+After an hour or two, of focused effort, when you complete the task — the reward feels deep and satisfying.
+You have achieved something special, just for you!
+This boosts your mood and confidence in a good way.
 You feel accomplished, which is priceless.

-When you discover this dopamine feeling, you know it’s working the way it is designed to work.
+When you discover this dopamine feeling, you know it’s working the way it’s designed to work.

 The Problem With Quick Dopamine Fixes